North Sussex

 • Plough Leech Pond Hill Lower Beeding RH13 6LT Telephone(01403) 891277

 Two room pub with collections of bottles, fishing rods and a stuffed Badger!
+Two changing cask beers.
 This biker friendly pub is a stop on the annual Pioneer Run in March.

 • Maplehurst